9hsein5/policymaps/README.md

-# Esri Maps for Public Policy Site
+# Lebanese Red Cross Policy Maps

-Esri’s Public Policy site gives you instant access to hundreds of policy maps that reveal important facts about your community.
+The Lebanese Red Cross (LRC) Policy Maps site gives you instant access to curated maps and data layers that reveal humanitarian and resilience-related facts about communities across Lebanon.

-At [this site](esri.com/policymaps), you can explore issues, such as housing, healthcare, or education, across the country or just in your community.
-Build a map collection, and easily share it with stakeholders to inform policy decisions.
+At [this site](https://policy.redcross.org.lb), you can explore issues such as health, housing, inclusion, disaster risk and emergency preparedness at the national, regional, or local level.
+Build a map collection, share it with colleagues and stakeholders, and inform evidence-based humanitarian decision-making.

 ![screenshot](./src/statics/img/screenshot.png)